By: Team T12-3 Since: Aug 2018 Licence: MIT

 Alternative 2: Store tags in

-directly managed by schedule planner.
-The schedule planner has two tag lists, one isModules
+UniqueTagListdirectly managed by schedule planner.
+The schedule planner has two tag lists, one isModulesand another one isOthers.-

 Pros: It is easy to implement, and the operation requires less commands.